Back to: LINQ Tutorial For Beginners and Professionals

 - Examples to Understand Take Method with Complex Type.

-What is LINQ Take Method?
+What is the LINQ Take Method?

-The LINQ Take Method in C# is used to fetch the first “n” number of elements from the data source where “n” is an integer that is passed as a parameter to the LINQ Take method.
-There is only one version available for this LINQ Take Method in C# and the method signature is shown below.
+The LINQ Take Method in C# fetches the first “n” number of elements from the data source, where “n” is an integer passed as a parameter to the LINQ Take method.
+Only one version is available for this LINQ Take Method in C#, and the method signature is shown below.

 Examples to Understand LINQ Take Method in C#: